deepakjnv880/gender-and-age-group-prediction/README.md

-# gender-and-age-group-prediction
+# Gender-and-Age-group-prediction
 Gender and Age group prediction of human face and also analysis of chained model(chaining age group with gender).

-# Results -
+# Model Results -

 ![Result 1](/results/r2.png)